creachadair/snapback/README.md

 # Where backups should be started from by default.
 The default is $HOME.
 workDir: "directory path"

+# Enable verbose logging output.
+The default is false.
+verbose: true

 # Default expiration settings.
 These settings govern how old backups are
 # cleaned up by snapback -prune, and are used for every backup that does
 # not provide its own expiration rules.